All Episodes

 What about the whole concept of the family summer vacation?

-Do you realize what's gonna happen to places like Disney World and Disneyland and all these other theme parks?
+Do you realize what's going to happen to places like Disney World and Disneyland and all these other theme parks?

-Uh the whole tourism bill, what's gonna happen what's gonna happen to uh the hotel business, the whole leisure time dollar business.
+The whole tourism bill, what's going to happen to the hotel business, the whole leisure time dollar business?

-What's what's gonna happen to you know mom and dad taking the 2.8 to the ballpark?
+What's going to happen to mom and dad taking a 2.8 to the ballpark?

-You know, having I've got to get a loan to do that now, but still, if you're in school all day, everybody you gotta get up early in the morning.
+I've got to get a loan to do that now, but still, if you're in school all day, you got to get up early in the morning.

 This is Chris from Fort Bragg, North Carolina.